-Ms. Moreno looks forward to her discussion of environmental and natural resources issues in Indian Country, including progress made to date and an agenda for the next two years to continue to address water adjudications, pollution in Indian country, climate change, sacred sites, tribal trust litigation settlements, and the safe and responsible development of a domestic source of energy.
+Ms. Moreno led a dynamic discussion of environmental and natural resources issues in Indian Country.
+She reviewed the progress made to date and an agenda for the next two years.
+This agenda includes continuing to address water adjudications, pollution in Indian country, climate change, sacred sites, tribal trust litigation settlements, and the safe and responsible development of a domestic source of energy.

-The lecture will be held on Monday, April 7, at 5:15 p.m. in Room #2402, Bratton Hall, at The University of New Mexico School of Law and in cooperation with the Natural Resources, Energy and Environmental Law Section of the New Mexico Bar Association.
+Continuing legal education lectures are offered by the University of New Mexico School of Law in cooperation with the Natural Resources, Energy and Environmental Law Section of the New Mexico Bar Association.

 February 26 CLE Lecture: Stephen Farris and Steve Hernandez to Discuss U.S. Supreme Court Case Texas v.
 New Mexico.

 On February 26, the Utton Center and the Natural Resources and Environmental Law Program hosted a CLE lecture featuring Stephen R. Farris, Assistant Attorney General of New Mexico and Director, Water, Environment and Utilities Division, and Steven L. Hernandez, Esq. of the Law Offices of Steven L. Hernandez in Las Cruces, discussing the Supreme Court case of Texas v.
 New Mexico and other ongoing Rio Grande water cases.